-The Open Dialog Foundation hereby calls on the Ukrainian authorities to protect Aidos and Natalia Sadykov from unfair politically motivated persecution, from their potential forcible return to Kazakhstan, as well as from their possible kidnapping by Russian or Kazakh special services, until the date of departure of the Sadykov family to the territory of the European Union.
+The Open Dialogue Foundation hereby calls on the Ukrainian authorities to protect Aidos and Natalia Sadykov from unfair politically motivated persecution, from their potential forcible return to Kazakhstan, as well as from their possible kidnapping by Russian or Kazakh special services, until the date of departure of the Sadykov family to the territory of the European Union.
 We also call upon the competent authorities of the Republic of Poland to carefully and objectively consider the application of the Sadykov family to be granted international protection in full compliance with European law on the protection of refugees.

 We also address the United Nations Agency for Refugees with an appeal that it pays attention to the case of the Sadykov journalists and take control of the matter.